Report the theft to the police immediately.

 If it’s urgent: 07768 928 456

 The Cycle Task Force are particularly interested in seeing a picture of your stolen bike, so please email one to them.

 You can report the theft to the Metropolitan police online or by phone or in person at your local police station.
 Ask for your CAD (Computer Aided Despatch) or CRIS (Crime Reference Information System) number.
 This will help you trace the progress of your case and may be needed for your insurance claim.

 In Islington, you can call the police directly – Holloway Station (Hornsey Road) 020 7263 9090, Islington Station (Tolpuddle Street) 020 7704 1212 or for the rest of London call 0845 305 1234.

-Look at bikeshd.co.uk the site ‘scrapes’ photos of each day’s London bike sales onto its home page so you can look through & see if you can see your bike & on which website it is advertised for sale.
+Look at bikeshd.co.uk – the site ‘scrapes’ photos onto its home page of each day’s London bike sales from around the web, e.g. from sites like Gumtree, where stolen bikes are often advertised for sale very soon after the theft.
+A Gumtree ad may also help the police.
+Stolen bikes also sometimes turn up on eBay so you can look through and see if you can see your bike and on which website it is advertised for sale.

 Also email the ICAG yahoo group as we have managed to retrieve bikes in the past.
 When others know, they make an effort to look out for stolen bikes.
 However, be cautious about posting on-line when you’ve found your stolen bike on Gumtree or other web-sites.
 The thieves may notice that the ad is being watched.
 Report such ads to the police, especially the Cycle Task Force, in the first instance.
 They have experience in taking action on them.
 If you post about it openly, you may jeopardise your own chances of getting your bike(s) back.
 Good luck.